When it comes to claims involving bullying and harassment in the workplace, there’s an overlap between personal injury law and employment law.

 This is important to know because, if you’ve been bullied at work, you will need to seek advice from two professionals: a personal injuries lawyer and an employment law specialist.
 Combined, these lawyers will give you a complete understanding of all your legal rights.

-Bullying or harassment can include:
+Bullying or harassment within the workplace can constitute:

 - humiliating abuse

 - giving an employee tasks that are meaningless or unachievable

 If you are witnessing or experiencing the following within the workplace, this is not classified as bullying and would not constitute a claim in most instances: